wxw115/Codes-in-Papers/[BEE]_FOSID/README.md

 -- "fosid_example.m" is the main file for computing FOSID, Eq.(12) in Wang et al. (2021).

 -- "ora_foc.m" is the Oustaloup-Recursive-Approximation for fractional order differentiator developed by Prof. YangQuan Chen.
-Please find more details inclduing the references and contact information in this file.
+Please find more details including the references and contact information from this file.

 -- "SAFracSDoF_AccResponse.mdl" is the Matlab/Simulink-based architecture representing a damped single-degree-of-freedom (SDOF) system considering fractional order responses.